Alan Rozenshtein

 • National Security

-Professor Alan Z. Rozenshtein joined the Law School as a visiting professor in 2017 and, in summer 2019, continued as an Associate Professor of Law.
-He is a senior editor at Lawfare, a term member of the Council on Foreign Relations, a member of the Scholars Strategy Network, and a visiting faculty fellow at the University of Nebraska College of Law.
-He was previously an affiliate with the Berkman Klein Center for Internet and Society at Harvard University.
+Professor Alan Z. Rozenshtein joined the Law School as a visiting professor in 2017.
+In 2019 he became an associate professor of law and earned tenure in 2024.
+He is the research director and a senior editor at Lawfare, a nonresident senior fellow at the Brookings Institution, a term member of the Council on Foreign Relations, and a member of the Scholars Strategy Network.
+He was previously an affiliate with the Berkman Klein Center for Internet and Society at Harvard University and a visiting faculty fellow at the University of Nebraska College of Law.

 From Oct.
 2014 to April 2017, he served as an attorney advisor in the Office of Law and Policy in the National Security Division of the U.S. Department of Justice, where his work focused on operational, legal, and policy issues relating to cybersecurity and foreign intelligence.
 From October 2016 to April 2017, he served as a special assistant United States attorney for the District of Maryland.
 During this time he taught cybersecurity at Georgetown Law.